XinHong2021/a2-template/README.md

 > **Warning**
 > Please be aware that you will **NOT** be able to get any feedback from online server until you fill in this form.

+The result from the online server contains two parts: part1 to part 3, and part 4.
+1. Part 1 to Part 3 have 3 marks in total as indicator.
+It looks for exact matches on your solution with the sample solution, as we provided with predicate and action structure
+2. Part 4 will return a plan if your domain and problem files are valid.
+It does not mean your solution meets all requirements, you still have to justified it in your self evaluation.